Routledge Critical Perspectives on Equality and Social Justice in Sport and Leisure

 By Michael Roy Hobson, Stuart Whigham, Izram Chaudry

-This book highlights the importance of the study of social class to our understanding of social issues, social justice and inequality in the context of sport and physical education.
-Compared to other markers of social identity in academic analyses of physical education and community sport (such as ...
+This edited collection showcases a range of contributions, from emerging and established academics, to the contemporary study of social class, community sport, and physical education.
+Compared to other markers of social identity in academic analyses of physical education and community sport (such ...

 Creative and Inclusive Research Methods in Sport, Physical Activity and Health: Understanding British Chinese Children’s Experiences